Waterbury, Vermont 05676

 Little River State Park, which is part of Mt.
 Mansfield State Forest, is home to central Vermont's largest and most popular campground.
 The campground has 81 tent/RV sites, 20 lean-tos and five cabins.
 Restrooms have flush toilets and hot and cold running water, and three of the four restrooms have coin-operated hot showers.
 A sanitary dump station is available, but there are no hookups.
 Within the campground, there are swimming beaches, play areas, a boat launch, ball fields, and boat rentals for campers (for day use boat rentals and swimming, see Waterbury Center State Park).
 Adjacent to the park are miles of hiking trails for campers and day use visitors that take in the rich cultural and natural history of the area.

 Remote camping: There are 27 remote campsites along the Waterbury Reservoir shoreline.
 There is no charge for these sites and they cannot be reserved.
-They are available on a first-come, first served basis and they are only accessible by boat or by hiking in.
+They are available on a first-come, first served basis and they are only accessible by boat.
 There are privies at these sites, but there is no potable water.

 This park has a park interpreter offering fun, hands-on activities.
 Interpreters are park staff solely dedicated to helping you learn more about the natural and cultural history of the park.
 Some popular activities include night hikes, nature crafts and games, campfire programs and amphibian explorations.